 - Have you had other types of headaches?
 If so, what are they like?

-- Has anyone in your immediate family experienced migraine headaches or headaches associated with sexual activity?
+- Has anyone in your immediate family experienced migraines or headaches associated with sexual activity?

 - What, if anything, seems to improve your headaches?